Open Masters Games Abu Dhabi 2026

 Lausanne 2020 Winter Youth Olympic Games | Look of the Games

-In partnership with the Local Organising Committee, which was responsible for creating the event's identity, the project aimed to unfold the Look strategy to dress all competition, non-competition, and city key locations for the Games.
+In partnership with the Local Organising Committee, which was responsible for creating the event's identity, the project aimed at unfolding the Look strategy to dress all competition, non-competition, and the city's key locations for the Games.

 Lima 2019 Pan and Parapan American Games | Look of the Games